PankajWorks/ambari-agent-simulator/README.md

 Ambari Cluster Provision with Docker
 ============
-This project provides a tool to quickly provide a large Ambari cluster on a cloud environment, with all Ambari-Agents running inside Docker containers.
+This project presents a tool to quickly provide a large Ambari cluster on a cloud environment, with all Ambari-Agents running inside Docker containers.
-And each Virtual Machine is used to hold many Docker containers running Ambari-Agent.
+And each Virtual Machine is used to hold many Docker containers running Ambari-Agents.
 It's supposed to be a complementary to the work of Cloudbreak.

 All of the Docker containers and VMs are part of the same Weave network,